ggomp2885/Aware2-SagemakerS/README.md

 ## Specific file names and their meaning
 Python Notebook - This is the main body of code Utility Functions - A list of utility python functions used multiple times throughout

+To start exploring:
+Open the folder "Flexvolt ML" and select the Data Loading .ipynb file inside - this repo is in its early stages, starting with loading in the raw data from the EMG sensor to use with a time-series classification algorithm.